haaveb/norweather-twoday/README.md

 ## Overview

 The script `norweather_twoday.py` fetches weather data via [MET Weather API](https://api.met.no/) for a given Norwegian municipality, and whose lat. and long. coordinates are found in the local catalogue `kommuners_koordinater.csv` - made with data from [Kartverket](https://www.kartverket.no/).
 It prompts for the name (Norwegian, not case-sensitive) of a municipality (`kommune`).
 Data is then gathered & analyzed before presenting the forecast as both a visual plot and command-line table showing temperature, precipitation, wind speeds and wind gusts.
 I've set a max. limit of 48 hrs because past roughly 54 hrs, time intervals would deviate from 1 hr.
-By default uses my custom colormap, assembled in `palette_cold_neutral_warm.py`.
-Otherwise, e.g. `managua_r` is good.
+By default uses custom colormap, defined in `palette_static.py`, which in turn was assembled in `palette_cold_neutral_warm.py`.
+Otherwise, e.g. `viridis` might be good.

 ### Wind Data Visualization